src-bin/substrate-docs/access/moving-between-aws-accounts.md

 # Moving between AWS accounts

-There isn't usually much to do in your admin account(s).
+There isn't usually much to do in your Substrate account.
 Instead, you'll be assuming roles in other accounts where your real work happens.
 There are three ways this happens:

 ```shell-session
 substrate assume-role